Help rivers make themselves understood

 It offers participants the opportunity to contribute to The All Rivers and Species Act by creating, sometimes speculatively, new laws, rights and water spirits for rivers.
 Bring your smartphone, camera or recording device and go on a journey through legal frameworks, artificial intelligence and indigenous philosophies to bring non-human voices to life.

 This programme includes 2x a walk of around 20 minutes and a lunch break of an hour.
+You can either buy a lunch ticket (before 9 June) or bring your own lunch.
 The program ends at 17:00.

 Wed June 15 10:00 AM